memset0/membot/README.md

 #### As an independent bot

-It means you will start the bot with all features enabled.
-However, this will probably cost you a bit of time on the config file.
-Due to the limitation of my energy, template configuration files would not be provided in the near future, you can refer to the `Config` interfaces in the code by yourself.
+To deploy as an independent bot, which means you will start the bot with all features enabled, will probably cost you quite a lot time on the config file.
+Due to the lack of my time, I wouldn't provide a template configuration file currently.
+However, you can refer to the `Config` interfaces in the code by yourself.

-Notice that our image operatoring service is dependent on ffmpeg to handle, make sure you have it installed before launching.
+Notice that our image operating service is dependent on `ffmpeg` to handle.
+If you enabled any submodules depending on it, make sure you have it installed before launching.

+To start the bot, run following commands.

 ```shell
 yarn